Summer Festivals in London 2019: A month-by-month guide

 Crystal Palace Festival

 If you’re looking for free festivals in London for families, the Crystal Palace Festival is perfect.
 Enjoy arts and crafts, family workshops, live music, comedy and street performances or get lost in the maze.
-There is something for everyone at the Crystal Palace Festival including street food stalls, farmers markets and bars when you need to refuel.
+There is something for everyone at the Crystal Palace Festival including street food stalls, farmers markets and high street pubs when you need to refuel.

 Where: Crystal Palace Park, South London